sreenivr/SCND_AdvancedLaneFinding/README.md

 The high level goal of this project is to implement an image pipeline to detect the lane lines from the given image or video.

-Hig level steps of this project are following,
+# High level steps of this project are following,

 * Compute camera calibration and distortion coefficients from the chessbaord images.
 * Apply distortion correction on the images/frames.